palchikov/Compiler-Error-Assistant/README.md

 Compiler-Error-Assistant
 ========================
-Скрипт-помощник разработчика, автоматизирующий поиск информации об ошибках компиляции на Stack Overflow и в Google.
+Developer helper script that automates searching for information about compilation errors on Stack Overflow and Google.

 FEATURES:
 ---------
-* Представление списка ошибок
+* Presentation of the error list
-* Выдача ссылок на Stack Overflow по конкретной ошибке
+* Issuance of references to Stack Overflow for the specific error
-* Открытие ссылки прямо из консоли
+* Open a link directly from the console
-* Ссылка с поисковым запросом в Google (если не устраивают ссылки на Stack Overflow, или там ничего не найдено)
+* Link to the search query to Google (if you are not satisfied with references to Stack Overflow, or is there nothing found)

 FILES:
 ------
-* stwf.py - основной скрипт, принмающий stderr компилятора.
+* stwf.py - the main script, parses compiler messages.
-* wrapper.sh - вспомогательный скрипт для запуска основного скрипта из скриптов-оберток.
+* wrapper.sh - helper script to run the main script from wrapper scripts.
-* sclang - скрипт-обертка для запуска clang
+* sclang - wrapper script to run the clang
-* sclang++ - скрипт-обертка для запуска clang++
+* sclang++ - scriptwrapper to run clang++
-* sg++ - скрипт-обертка для запуска g++
+* sg++ - wrapper script to run g++
-* sgcc - скрипт-обертка для запуска gcc
+* sgcc - wrapper script to run the gcc

 USAGE:
 ------
 `./sg++ -- main.cpp`

-Запустить компилятор g++ на файле main.cpp и перенаправить вывод stderr в stwf.py.
+Start the g++ compiler on the file main.cpp and redirect stderr output to the stwf.py.

 `./sg++ -- -Wall main.cpp`

-Запустить компилятор g++ с указанными опциями.
+Start the g++ compiler with options.

 `./sg++ -v -- main.cpp`

-Передать опции основному скрипту.
+Option to the main script.

 `g++ -Wall main.cpp 2>&1 | ./stwf.py`

-Перенаправить stderr компилятора в основной скрипт обычным образом.
+Redirect stderr to the main script compiler normally.

 stwf.py USAGE:
 --------------
 `stfw.py [-h] [-v] [-s] [-o OPEN_WITH]`

-`-h, --help` показать справку и выйти
+`-h, --help` show help and quit

-`-v, --verbose` показать полный вывод компилятора
+`-v, --verbose` show the full output of the compiler

-`-s, --system-open` использовать браузер, установленный в системе по умлочанию
+`-s, --system-open` use default browser

-`-o OPEN_WITH, --open-with OPEN_WITH` использовать указанный браузер для открытия ссылок
+`-o OPEN_WITH, --open-with OPEN_WITH` use external programm to open links